Bonton Farms

 Equity Statement

 At Bonton Farms, diversity, equity, and inclusion are central to who we are.
 Our unwavering commitment to these values permeates the entirety of our work and how we serve.
-We believe that a diversity of experiences and perspectives cultivates innovation and allows us to more effectively achieve our mission to transform lives by disrupting systems of inequity, laying a foundation where change yields health, wholeness and opportunity as the norm.
+We believe that a diversity of experiences and perspectives cultivates innovation and allows us to more effectively achieve our mission.

 The Bonton Farms leadership team, the Board of Directors, and staff have adopted this vision and are committed to the following actions: